 In January 2019, we completed the acquisition of N-of-One, Inc, a privately-held U.S. molecular decision support company and pioneer in clinical interpretation services for complex genomic data located in Concord, Massachusetts.
+The cash consideration, net of cash acquired, was \$24.4 million.
+In the third quarter of 2019, we acquired two additional companies for total cash consideration, net of cash acquired, of \$43.5 million.

-The cash consideration, net of cash acquired totaled \$24.4 million.
-The allocation of the purchase price is preliminary and is based upon preliminary estimates which used information that was available to management at the time the financial statements were prepared and these estimates and assumptions are subject to change within the measurement period, up to one year from the acquisition date.
+The purchase price allocations for these acquisitions are preliminary and are based upon preliminary estimates which used information that was available to management at the time the financial statements were prepared and these estimates and assumptions are subject to change within the measurement period, up to one year from the acquisition date.
 Accordingly, the allocation may change.
-We continue to gather information about the assets and liabilities acquired, including the tax balance.
-This acquisition was not significant to the overall consolidated financial statements and the acquisition did not have a material impact to net sales, net income or earnings per share and therefore no pro forma information has been provided herein.
+We continue to gather information about acquired tax balances for the N-of-One, Inc acquisition.
+For the two acquisitions that occurred during the third quarter of 2019, we continue to gather information about the assets and liabilities acquired, including the acquired tax balance.
+As these acquisitions were not significant to the overall consolidated financial statements and the acquisitions did not have a material impact to net sales, net income or earnings per share, no pro forma information has been provided herein.